EdPike365-Org/edpike365-blog/content/site/edpike365-about-me-past/index.md

     - class, variable and function naming to support self documentation
     - "code smell" avoidance (too much code in one class, entanglement)
     - git workflows, at least daily merge
+    - KIS: Keep it simple
+    - DRY: Don't repeat yourself (within reason)
+    - YAGNI: You aint gonna need it (prevent overengineering, be Agile)
-    - DRY, YAGNI
+    - SOLID:
+      - Single Responsibility Principle: Each function should do only one thing.
+See also Cross-Cutting Concerns.
+      - Open/Closed: Reduce need for code modification.
+Composition over Inheritance, See also Duck Typing, Code to interfaces.
+      - Liskov Substitution Principle: they needed an L, but also basic inheritence.
+See also Duck Typing, Code to interfaces.
+      - Interface Segregation Principle: See also Duck Typing, Code to interfaces.
+      - Dependency Inversion Principle: See also Dependency Injection, Inversion of Control.
+    - Functional Programming: make code easier to test and comprehend.
+My practical low key version is reduce the amount of change that your code makes to things outside its scope, ideally zero, but that is often unachievable.
+Generally pass in all dependencies that will be acted on.
+See also IoC.

   - Technical Educator

     After the .com crash, I took a detour from software development into secondary school science and technology education.
-I enjoy educating and mentoring, and it was a good schedule fit for raising five school age children.
+I enjoy educating and mentoring, and it was a good schedule fit for raising five young school age children.
 I earned a Masters of Education in secondary education, primarily physics and general science.
 I ended up using my software experience to instead teach HS software engineering, robotics and CAD.